exercism/javascript/concepts/null-undefined/about.md

 As mentioned above, accessing a non-existent key in an object returns `undefined` in JavaScript.
 However if you try to retrieve a nested value and the parent key does not exist, the evaluation of the nested key is performed on `undefined` and leads to `TypeError: Cannot read property ... of undefined`.
-Theoretically you would always need to check the parent key exists before you can try to retrieve the nested key.
+Theoretically, you would always need to check the parent key exists before you can try to retrieve the nested key.
 This was often done with expressions like `obj.key && obj.key.nestedKey`.
 Now imagine how this looks for deeply nested values.